 8. Samuel Taylor Coleridge: letter to C A Tulk and marginal writings

-IT WAS VIA discussions with his friend Charles Augustus Tulk, one of the founders of the Swedenborg Society, that Samuel Taylor Coleridge first considered writing a series of books for the Society, including a ‘science of correspondences’ and a ‘history of the mind of Swedenborg’.
+IT WAS VIA discussions with his friend Charles Augustus Tulk, one of the founders of the Swedenborg Society, that Samuel Taylor Coleridge first considered writing a series of books for the Society, including a ‘science of correspondences’ and ‘a history of the mind of Swedenborg’.
 Tulk is even said to have approached the governing committee with a proposal for Coleridge to be paid a retainer of £200.
 Famously (and sadly) the committee declined, thinking Coleridge not up to the task.
-The friendship between Coleridge and Tulk nevertheless continued and it was Tulk who introduced Coleridge to William Blake and to John Flaxman, and it is from Tulk that we have the marginal notes written by Coleridge in copies of Swedenborg’s Oeconomia Regni Animalis (shown here) and Regnum Animale.
+The friendship between Coleridge and Tulk nevertheless continued and it was Tulk who introduced Coleridge to William Blake and John Flaxman, and it is from Tulk that we have the marginal notes written by Coleridge in copies of Swedenborg’s Oeconomia Regni Animalis (shown here) and Regnum Animale.
 Today Coleridge is famous for his marginalia.
 Friends would often loan him copies of their books with the hope that he would inscribe them with his thoughts and insights.
 The correspondence between Tulk and Coleridge also lasted for several years, with many letters still extant but now dispersed in multiple collections and archives.

 “Coleridge considered writing a series of books for the Swedenborg Society, including a ‘history of the mind of Swedenborg’.
 Sadly the committee declined, thinking Coleridge not up to the task.”